paurkedal/episql/README.md

         note text NOT NULL ) >>
 ```

+Only a limited selection of default expression forms are supported.
+If the
+generator does not know how to handle a certain expression, it the default
+specification is omitted from the Macaque description.

 ## XML Output

 The switch `-g xml` produces an XML dump of the database schema, making it